coding-jaguar/task-app/README.md

     npx hardhat run scripts/deploy.js --network ganache
     ```

     This will deploy the smart contracts to your local Ganache blockchain.
-Make sure to note down the contract address.
+Note down the contract address that is printed after deployment.
+You'll need this for the frontend.

 ### Frontend Setup